JoshuaFox/JoshuaFox.github.io/publications.md

 **On Software and the Cloud**

 ---
+• "Growing NLP to production: Cloud MLOps for speed and efficiency", [DevFest Bucharest](https://gdg.community.dev/events/details/google-gdg-bucharest-presents-devfest-bucharest-2024/); earlier multicloud version given to the Israel NLP Meetup at Microsoft.
+[Video of the DevFest talk](https://youtu.be/bvZThtEJhYs)
+> I work with startups that innovate their algorithms, but hit a scaling wall as they succeed.
+I show how cloud platforms like Google, AWS, and Azure provide a full spectrum of MLOps services, and services, and how to decide when to leverage each.

+---
 • ["DoiT-Easily: Simplifying your Google Marketplace Vendor Development"](https://engineering.doit.com/doit-easily-7bd8b75207a9)
 > How to use the DoiT-Easily open-source project as a basis for developing your Google Marketplace offerings.